 Alternative stores like GetJar, Appland, TutuApp, Amazon App Store, SlideMe, 1Mobile, Opera Mobile Store, or NexVa have much fewer monthly users than Google Play Store and the Apple Store, but that just makes it easier to become a big fish in a small pond.

 (II) AFTER You Launch Your App

 So you’ve gotten so far.
 The launch day that you’ve been waiting for so long has come.
-Naturally, the first priority is to make sure your app is released without any issues or bugs.
+Naturally, the first priority is to make sure your product is released without any issues or bugs.
 Once you’ve tested and launched it, you need to focus on your mobile application marketing efforts.
-Of course, if you’ve implemented all the recommended above tips and tricks during the previous 2-3 months before the launch date, now you’re in an amazing shape and position scale up quickly.
+Of course, if you’ve acted on the recommendations we talked about earlier in this guide and invested time and effort to properly prepare for the launch, now you’re in an amazing shape and position scale up quickly.
 Let’s see how!

 Now that your product is live, it’s time to find a fix for the empty room problem (no one has downloaded your application) with app-install campaigns.
 At this juncture, you might want to break out your big mobile app marketing guns, so to speak.

 Spend on Facebook/ Twitter/ Adwords to get your first users.
 In the beginning, your app promotion should focus on getting at least a few hundred users, which are the easiest to get via paid social media campaigns.
 After that, you can expect some organic growth.
 Also, if you get a lot of downloads within a week of launching your product, it has a chance to get featured, which will get you a lot more installs.
 We wouldn’t recommend making getting featured a cornerstone of your mobile app marketing plan but look at it rather as a possible, and desirable, “bonus side effect” of your app promotion activities.